 - Year 6 SATs: the percentage of children who have either “met the standard” or achieved “greater depth” in reading, writing and maths according to final key stage tests.
 This section also includes a progress score which is calculated based on the progress children make from year 2 to year 6 compared to all other children in the country.

-We are always proud of how are children perform academically from a range of starting points and we strive for our children to reach their full potential.
-A particular area of celebration most recently was the success our school has had in its reading outcomes at year 6.
-Last year the progress score of +2.97 was in the top 25 schools in Hertfordshire.
+We are always proud of how our children perform academically from a range of starting points and we strive for all our children to reach their full potential.

 Our 2018/19 KS2 SATs results show a 96% level of attainment.
 These results included 100% of pupils attaining an age-related expectation in maths and in reading.

 In November 2019, the national league tables will be released in which comparisons between our 2018/19 outcomes and others schools can be made.
 Based on last year’s league tables these outcomes would put The Lea as the highest attaining school in Harpenden and in the top 5 attaining schools from across the whole of Hertfordshire.
 When these league tables are released it will also allow the school to review its more essential and perhaps more important progress scores.